Hacktix/GBEDG/mbcs/mbc1/index.md

 Writing to a memory address between $A000 and $BFFF will write to external RAM if it is enabled.
 If it is not, the write is ignored.

 The address in external RAM to which the value is written to depends on the total RAM size as well as the RAM bank number.
-If the total RAM size is either 2KB or 8KB, the address is simply `ADDRESS - 0xA000`.
+If the total RAM size is either 2KB or 8KB, the address is simply `(ADDRESS - 0xA000) mod RAM_SIZE`.

 If the total RAM size is 32KB (4 RAM banks) and the Mode Flag is set to 1, the address is calculated as follows: `0x2000 * RAM_BANK_NUMBER + (ADDRESS - 0xA000)`.
 If the Mode Flag is set to 0, the address is `ADDRESS - 0xA000`.